 The Insolvency Service will provide written confirmation of their decision in writing within ten working days.
 If your application has been approved, they will also contact your creditors who will freeze your balance and stop adding charges, fees and interest.
-If your application is approved, your credit file will reflect that you have a DRO for a period of six years and your name will also be added to the publicly available Individual Insolvency Register (or the DRO Register in Northern Ireland).
+If your application is approved, your credit file will reflect that you have a debt relief order for a period of six years and your name will also be added to the publicly available Individual Insolvency Register (or the DRO Register in Northern Ireland).

 Stage 7 – Moratorium Period